 What fraternity and sorority housing is available to my child?

-Most College Panhellenic Council and Interfraternity Council fraternities and sororities at Northern Illinois University have a housing facility located a few block away from the heart of campus.
+Most Panhellenic Association and Interfraternity Council fraternities and sororities at Northern Illinois University have a housing facility located a few block away from the heart of campus.
 These private facilities are often owned by the organization’s inter/national headquarters, a housing corporation, or an alumni board.
-For more information on where the housing is located, click here.
+Students typically don't live in Greek houses until their second year of college - it is rare that second semester freshmen move into a fraternity or sorority house.
+For sororities, many have meal plans and costs that are comparable to a residence hall.
+Fraternity houses do not usually have a formal meal plan.
+Costs for housing vary per chapter.

 What is the room rate for fraternity/sorority housing and how does that compare to campus housing prices?

 Each chapter sets their own room rates and fees depending on chapter size, number of people occupying the facility or other considerations.
 Information regarding specific rates and fees must be obtained directly from the chapter and should be provided to all potential new members.
-Generally room rates in fraternity/sorority housing are less than campus housing, or apartment rates though this may not always be the case.
+For sororities, many have meal plans and costs that are comparable to a residence hall.
+Fraternity houses do not usually have a formal meal plan.
+Costs for housing vary per chapter.

 Where do I go to learn more?

-Fraternity and Sorority Life at Northern Illinois University is advised by the individuals in Student Involvement & Leadership Development.
-For general information, please contact Student Involvement & Leadership Development at 815-752-1421.
+Fraternity & Sorority Life at Northern Illinois University is advised by the individuals in Student Involvement & Leadership Development.
+For general information, please contact Student Involvement & Leadership Development (815-753-1421) or email firstname.lastname@example.org.